bajamircea/bajamircea.github.io/_posts/2017-07-18-concepts-basics.markdown

 In the code above, `min` is a template function with a type `T` as a parameter.
 It takes two arguments by `const` reference of `T` which means that they will not be copied, and could be either some variables or temporaries.
-The return value type is the same of the the two arguments.
+The return value type is the same of the two arguments.

 Note that, you might also consider an overload that takes non-const references (unlike the current standard `std::min`).